 If you do get makeup in the wrong place there are some good products that can help make targeted cleanup a snap.
 You can always use a cotton swab dipped in a bit of makeup remover, but that can be cumbersome if you’re traveling or are out for the evening.
 One solution is Targeted Eye Remover Swabs from Sephora, which contain eye makeup remover right in the handle.
 You break one end off, and the liquid releases into the cotton tip from the inside, making it a quick, neat way to remove color from a targeted area of the face.

-For a re-useable solution, try the Anna Sui Makeup Remover Pen.
-Twist the bottom until a bead of product appears on the tip and then use the pen to apply it to the cleanup area.
-The formula works well, even on stubborn pigment.
-Use a tissue to wipe away any excess and smooth over, blending the clean spot in with the rest of the face.
-Makeup wipes, like these from Korres, are also great to keep in your bag for a quick touchup.
+For a re-useable solution, try the Nudestix Clean-Up Pencil.
+Just swipe the pencil over the cleanup area and then use a tissue to wipe away the “oops” moment.
+Makeup wipes, like these from Klorane, are also great to keep in your bag for a quick touchup.

 Glitter is another fallout culprit.
 It’s so persistent that after a few loose particles appear, it can feel as if all hope is lost.
 But not to worry!
 Lit Cosmetics developed an ingenious little tool to help with stray particles that can’t be easily brushed away.
 Inside the Lit Kit (free if you buy three Lit Glitters from our shop!) you get the Spark-L Duster—a mesh pom pom that picks up glitter without disturbing the makeup underneath.